vocdoni/docs/docs/architecture/data-schemes/process.md

 The creation of this data structure is critical.
 Multiple checks should be in place to ensure that the data is coherent (well formatted, all relevant locales present, etc).

+Since the Process Metadata defines the human readable information, it should not be confused with the [Process Parameters](/architecture/smart-contracts/process?id=contract-structs) in the Smart Contract, which define how the process should behave.

 The metadata of a process is represented as follows:

 ```json